bibekbhusal/VideoMaker/README.md

 videomaker transcribe \
   --audio Saas.m4a \
   --language ne \
-  --model Systran/faster-whisper-large-v3
+  --model Systran/faster-whisper-large-v3 \
+  --initial-prompt-file prompts/initial_prompt.txt
 ```

 This writes `Saas.srt` next to the audio (override with `--out`).
 Audio is denoised with RNNoise by default—disable with `--no-clean-audio`.
+The bundled prompt lives at `prompts/initial_prompt.txt`; edit it or pass `--initial-prompt` for ad-hoc overrides.
 Useful switches:

 - `--vad/--no-vad` – enable voice activity detection (default on).
 - `--condition-on-previous-text` – reuse the previously decoded text to keep context across segments.